Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 And so on, but you can do those tasks and help the projects you love and improve the value over all.

-In a company, this exchange of value by contributors or the future of a project is a completely different thing, for example a project can be released for [branding promotion but ignoring proposed changes](https://miles.land/posts/corporate-open-source/).
-It is known that company usually hire people who contributed to specific projects that they use or are focused on the area they need skilled people.
+In a company, this exchange of values by contributors or the future of a project is a completely different thing, for example a project can be released for [branding promotion but ignoring proposed changes](https://miles.land/posts/corporate-open-source/).
+It is known that companies usually hire people who contributed to specific projects that they use or are focused on areas on which they need skilled people.
 This company projects often have difficulties on managing the open source community if they are not structured to handle external involvement, but this doesn't mean that you can't contribute to them.
-When you are working in these cases it is required to think in a different and more complex way, Open source is not just the 4 freedoms but also a world around visibility, promotion and business (that are not bad things) and not just transparency.
+When you are working in these cases, it is required to think in a different and more complex way, Open source is not just the 4 freedoms but also a world around visibility, promotion and business (that are not bad things) and not just transparency.

 From the Principle side, we can talk about the [Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle) in OSS.
 That can be translated in "be conservative in what you send, be liberal in what you accept", you are open to the world to look at what you are doing, but you don't want the involvement of everyone.
-This is a non-sense as per the 4 freedoms but after all you don't want trolls, bad people and so on.
-To move on a project you need to think in the real world where you have to chose what is better for your project to keep going on.
+This is a non-sense as per the 4 freedoms, but after all you don't want trolls, bad people and so on.
+To move on a project you need to think in the real world where you have to choose what is better for your project to keep going on.

 From a learning person or a student or someone who is looking to get experience or fill the famous curriculum, it is different.
 You read my biography in chapter 1 and you saw that I made myself on my own with open source but can be difficult to show this expertise outside this world.
-Requires personal branding but also documenting somewhere what you are doing it as you are exchanging your time on contributions to grow your knowledge and experience.
-There are project like [Google Summer of Code](https://summerofcode.withgoogle.com/) where students can get paid (if succeed) to contribute for a project on a specific task, and they will get a mentor or [Outreachy](https://www.outreachy.org/) that "provides internships to people subject to systemic bias and impacted by underrepresentation in the technical industry where they are living".
+It requires personal branding, but also to document somewhere what you are doing as you are exchanging your time on contributions to grow your knowledge and experience.
+There are project like [Google Summer of Code](https://summerofcode.withgoogle.com/) where students can get paid (if they succeed) to contribute for a project on a specific task, and they will get a mentor or [Outreachy](https://www.outreachy.org/) that "provides internships to people subject to systemic bias and impacted by underrepresentation in the technical industry where they are living".
 Anyway it's not something new that there are projects that are opened to university/college students as there [is more attention today on the positive things that they can learn on this](https://cacm.acm.org/magazines/2021/7/253459-why-computing-students-should-contribute-to-open-source-software-projects/fulltext) and if you are reading this book probably you have already some hints.

-The first interaction of an user is an opportunity to get a new contributor, so as community manager, maintainers, contributors etc is important that we offer the best experience, the best gratification we can give but also the best value both the parties can get from this action.
-In this book we will see a lot of suggestions, ideas and process to achieve it starting from the... reporting!
+The first interaction of an user is an opportunity to get a new contributor, so as community managers, maintainers, contributors etc is important that we offer the best experience, the best gratification we can give but also the best values both sides can get from this action.
+In this book we will see a lot of suggestions, ideas and processes to achieve it starting from the... reporting!

 ## Reporting

-It seems a joke, but it's not; the real culprit is complaints have to be useful to reach a constructive goal.
+It seems a joke, but it's not; the real culprit is that complaints have to be useful to reach a constructive goal.
 Usually people stop at the very first step, without acting to make it a constructive reality.
 This only creates a bad mood and the effect is the opposite of the desired one.
 Give the maximum of information to developers, in order for them to research the issue, replicate it (that is a very important step) and create automated tests for it.
 By only complaining you obtain nothing, you just get madder than before.
-The ones able to report issues the correct way, and with much information, show a different knowledge level than others; that is a very helpful skill set to have during daily operations.
+The ones able to report issues in the correct way, and with much information, show a different knowledge level than others; that is a very helpful skill set to have during daily operations.

 {width=60%}
 ![How to see the problems](images/2/meme.png)

-Enterprises apply that way of thinking, but an open philosophy project cannot have this limits.
+Enterprises apply that way of thinking, but an open philosophy project cannot have these limits.
-You can do your part to change the world, and after some time see the problem solved thanks to your intervention!
-At the same time all other users will have same benefit.
+You can do your part to change the world and, after some time, see the problem solved thanks to your intervention!
+At the same time, all other users will have the same benefit.
-Little step for a man, huge step for humanity as a whole.
+A little step for a man, a huge step for humanity as a whole.

 When working with public domain resources, there shouldn't be any *omerta*, for it's against the philosophy of the open source projects itself.
-Everybody can do her/his own part, even with little time available or doing just little things.
-A puzzle is made by thousands of little pieces, and everyone can contribute competing it.
+Everybody can do their own part, even with little time available or doing just little things.
+A puzzle is made up of thousands of little pieces, and everyone can contribute to it.
 Nothing is more distant from civics (that in Italy is very poorly understood, even if now it's mandatory to teach it in public schools).

 {width=60%}
 ![Open Source is adorable](images/2/adorable.jpg)

-There is also another kind of reporting, the one that can help your community on track what is happening or just gathering the common questions and write some documentation.
-Those are more tasks for a community manager and will be defined in other chapters on the book.
+There is also another kind of reporting, the one that can help your community track what is happening or just gather the common questions and write some documentation.
+Those are more tasks for a community manager and will be defined in other chapters of the book.

 ### How to do a ticket

-Who manages a project often **doesn't have a lot of time** so you need to give the most possible of useful information (and not ranting).
-Usually *giving some example* or user case helps avoid a shallow reject and will force to read the ticket with an analysis of the details.
+Whoever manages a project often **doesn't have a lot of time** so you need to give the most possible of useful information (and not rant).
+Usually, *giving some example* or user case helps avoid a shallow rejection and will force to read the ticket with an analysis of the details.
-Basically the own vision of the problem or of the feature request is very important to give the context or user case/story.
-Also one ticket should address only a single topic to avoid confusions and lost of information.
+Basically, the own vision of the problem or of the feature request is very important to give the context or user case/story.
+Also, one ticket should address only a single topic to avoid confusion and loss of information.
 For example, they reply to your ticket after 3 months asking for more details but you remember nothing.
-If you wrote them easy-to-read information then your request will be processed quickly there isn't the need for further exchanges.
+If you wrote them easy-to-read information, then your request will be processed quickly there isn't a need for further exchanges.
 The writing style should be friendly.
-No one wants to read rants, even if constructive ones.
+No one wants to read rants, even constructive ones.
 Also, often issues may be caused by a wrong usage of the product or by something that went unnoticed.
 This is an useful approach for support centers too, behaving in a friendly way will encourage the support reps to act friendly towards you and be more helpful than usual.
-In doubt cases, it is advisable to end the message with some polite expressions like the ones below:
+In doubtful cases, it is advisable to end the message with some polite expressions like the ones below:

 * It's my first time using the project, so I am not sure...
 * I am not sure to use it the right way...
 * Am I doing something wrong, or is my way of handling the product correct?

-This language trick allows you to make requests in a friendly way (without efforts), shows that you *desire to discover* more and makes replying to you more simple to the receivers.
+This language tricks allows you to make requests in a friendly way (without efforts), shows that you *desire to discover* more and makes replying to you more simple to the receivers.
-Honestly, I saw this way of expressing working wonders many times, in case of misunderstanding you may also explain that you have some issues with the language, or you may point out you are not an expert in the field, this also helps in toning down noise during discussions and engages other participants empowering them to express and explain themselves better.
+Honestly, I saw this way of expressing working wonders many times, in case of misunderstanding, you may also explain that you have some issues with the language, or you may point out you are not an expert in the field.
+This also helps in toning down noise during discussions and engages other participants empowering them to express and explain themselves better.

 Don't forget, when you need to pose a lot of queries, it's easy for people to find you annoying, thus they behave unwelcomingly.
 Their time is precious, so for them collecting information and basic understanding of the issue in a timely manner is a culprit.
 That's why I advise you to select a friendly and informal writing style that allows you to achieve more at first approach.